minsiyang/CV/README.md

 - When teaching, I openly encourage my students to ask me as many questions as possible.
 With this empathetic approach, I can have a clearer picture of what they are working on or struggling with; then I can figure out how to help them best.
 - I enjoy finding different interpretations of the same concept when explaining to my students.
 I believe that everyone has a different way to learn, and that the key is to tailor my teaching to each student's needs.

 **Glass Ceiling Orchestra** (2018)
-Orchestra Fixer<br>
+Orchestra Fixer.
 Booking players for the ensemble based on concert projects.
 Major responsibilities include:
 - Finding the right players for the instrumental requirement of the repertoire.
 - Booking players that would work well in a team.
 - Being able to find a good replacement on short notice.